Authors: Noah Golmant, Martha Morrissey, Carlos Silva, Felix Dorrek, Bernhard Stadlbauer, Rachel Engstrand, and Dick Cameron

 We perform default k-NN matching at 100m resolution, but are investigating baseline sensitivity to matching spatial resolution.
 The control area baselines presented here use our minimal default set of matching features: slope, elevation, tree cover, gross primary productivity (GPP), and distance to several land cover/use types: deforestation within the last 5 years, water, pasture, and agriculture.
 Our dynamic baseline Algorithm Methods Document (AMD) details the data sources for each of these matching features1.
 Pachama is continuously testing additional matching features to improve baseline performance.
 We observe annual deforestation within the control area, using the Global Forest Watch – University of Maryland (GFW-UMD) forest loss product (7).

-The control area approach employed here and in recent publications (1, 3, 4) enables baseline validation against independent observations using placebo projects.
-Placebo projects are randomly selected forested areas without a carbon project.
-We use k-NN pixel matching to select control areas for 50 circular placebos (Fig. 1b)2, each equal in area to the carbon project.
-As each placebo and its control area both have no carbon project, their annual deforestation rates should match.
-We quantify annual baseline error by comparing observed deforestation in placebos and their control areas.
+The control area approach employed here and in recent publications (1, 3, 4) enables baseline validation against independent observations using pseudo projects.
+Pseudo projects are randomly selected forested areas without a carbon project.
+We use k-NN pixel matching to select control areas for 50 circular pseudos (Fig. 1b)2, each equal in area to the carbon project.
+As each pseudo and its control area both have no carbon project, their annual deforestation rates should match.
+We quantify annual baseline error by comparing observed deforestation in pseudos and their control areas.

-We randomly sample placebos within a 300 km buffer surrounding the project.
-Our current sampling selects placebos within one standard deviation of the mean for the following project features: percent tree cover and distance to deforestation within the last five years.
-We exclude existing conservation areas (IUCN database3) and Verra carbon projects4 from our placebo search area.
-We can also specify the degree of allowable placebo overlap.
+We randomly sample pseudos within a 300 km buffer surrounding the project.
+Our current sampling selects pseudos within one standard deviation of the mean for the following project features: percent tree cover and distance to deforestation within the last five years.
+We exclude existing conservation areas (IUCN database3) and Verra carbon projects4 from our pseudo project search area.
+We can also specify the degree of allowable pseudo project overlap.

 Project-level crediting and uncertainty